zajdel/zajdel.github.io/bio.markdown

 Now I'm an Assistant Teaching Professor in ECE at Carnegie Mellon University in Pittsburgh, PA.

-When I'm not in the lab or classroom, I enjoy running, gardening, amateur radio, and board games.
+When I'm not in the lab or classroom, I enjoy running, gardening, amateur radio (callsign: AI6CU), and board games.